Chart Color Schemes

 Pearce is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Pearce's population was 2,687 as of August 2021.
-By August 2025, it had increased to around 2,730, a rise of 43 people (1.6%).
-This growth is inferred from the estimated resident population of 2,698 in June 2024 and an additional 32 validated new addresses since the Census date.
-The population density was 1,605 persons per square kilometer, above national averages assessed by AreaSearch.
+Pearce's population was approximately 2,687 as of the 2021 Census.
+By November 2025, it had increased to around 2,730 people, a rise of 43 individuals (1.6%).
+This growth can be inferred from ABS data showing an estimated resident population of 2,698 in June 2024 and the addition of 32 validated new addresses since the Census date.
+This results in a population density of 1,605 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 61.9% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Projections indicate a population decline by 175 persons to 2041, with the 65 to 74 age group expected to grow by 32 people.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+Projected demographic shifts indicate an overall population decline by 175 persons in Pearce by 2041.
+However, specific age cohorts like the 65 to 74 group are expected to grow, with a projected increase of 32 people.

 Frequently Asked Questions - Population